eLearning

 How To Approach Training for IT Project Change Management

-Because every project is unique and training isn’t even always the answer, we start every project from a business and a change management state of mind.
+Because every project is unique and training isn’t always the answer, we start every project from a business and a change management state of mind.
 That means we’re not fixed on training, and it won’t always be the answer to help change management for technology.

 Here’s how we do it.